Dementia Training For Organisations, Professionals & Volunteers

 We want to reach and benefit as many people as possible, so we only deliver training on a not-for-profit basis, charging the amount it costs us to deliver our training.
 On this basis, you might include Dementia Adventure training in your funding applications.

-To get a feel for the training we can offer, we invite you or 2 or 3 members of your organisation to join one of our free online Dementia Skills Sessions – Thinking Differently About Dementia.
+To get a feel for the training we can offer, we invite you or 2 or 3 members of your organisation to join one of our free online Dementia Skills taster sessions – Thinking Differently About Dementia.
+Alternatively, why not get in touch to book your free 30 minute telephone consultation.

 To learn more about our Dementia Training & Consultancy, please call 01245 237548 or contact one of our team.